noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 [Mother?!
 What are you talking about?!]

 [It’s alright, Lilia.
 Mother perfectly understands.
-Even just by talking to him like this, I can feel Miyama-sama’s personality....
+Even just by talking to him like this, I can feel Miyama-sama’s personality...
 With him by your side, you will achieve happiness.]

 [You don’t seem to understand anything at all though?!]